 Who is at risk of a claim?

 A misfeasance claim will usually be brought against a director of a company.
-However, it can be brought against any person who is or has been an ‘officer’ of the company, which in this instance includes a manger or secretary as well as any type of director.
+It can be brought against any person who is or has been an ‘officer’ of the company, which in this instance includes a manager or secretary as well as any type of director.
 It can also be brought against a liquidator or administrator.

 What does it mean if the court makes a finding of misfeasance?